top of page

 Phys Rep: Jeweler's loupe, small scale, or other appropriate appraisal tool.
 Requires 30 second minimum role play and then may seek out Game Officials to turn in items for payment.

-Prerequisite: Set Trap 1
+Prerequisite: Trap Use 1

 Conceal Item: The Rogue has learned how to effectively hide items on their person, and may conceal items from being Looted or Pickpocketed by other players.